codeforsanjose/disaster-response-sj/README.md

 * Test the app for bugs and report them by opening issues on GitHub
 * Review the usability and report possible improvements
-* Review security, accessiblity, page speed, SEO, and other website concerns
+* Review security, accessibility, page speed, SEO, and other website concerns
 * Create art assets
 * Integrate an API that supports project goals
 * Add animations & transitions